lHubertl/realm-vs-sqlite/README.md

 **The verdict:** Because Realm objects inherit from the *RealmObject* class, Automapper resolves models for Realm slower than for SQLite.
 Another fact is that Automapper’s initialization can last up to two seconds, which is terrible for mobile applications.
 So, we don’t recommend using Automapper for mobile apps.

-## Maintainability by other developers
+## Maintainability by Other Developers
 Realm models should be inherited from the *RealmObject* class, and all objects should be created by a *Realm.CreateObject()* method.
 You have to create a transaction before creating any objects, which is inconvenient for executing mapping.
 On the other hand, Realm allows you to “listen” to object changes, which is a very handy way to update the UI if you use mapping.

 Realm is simple to set up.
 It doesn’t require the plumbing SQLite does, like getting a location for a file to store your DB in and creating *SqlAsyncConnection.* In Realm, we can just call the *GetInstance()* method and that’s it.

 **The verdict:** SQLite can be quite fast if you know what you’re doing.
 But Realm seems to do the job well without you having to think how to do things like transactions.

-## The benefits of Realm and SQLite
+## The Benefits of Realm and SQLite
 Our tests reveal that Realm is faster than SQLite (applause!).
 Realm showed better results in terms of performance, concurrency, encryption, filtering and fetching.
 Also, it’s simple to set up and maintain by other developers.
 But SQLite is better at managing many requests per second.
 Now, what exactly does this mean?
 Let’s find out what benefits Realm and SQLite can bring to business projects.

 Because Realm is simple and easy to work with, it allows fast development.
 This makes application deployment and delivery to market quick.
 Moreover, the Realm Platform has a lot of additional features which can save you time and money.
 It seems like Realm is a perfect tool for small or medium-sized projects.